Alternative Family Care II

-The eighteen-month project will start in February 2018 and will aim for improving reception and care for unaccompanied children by structurally increasing the quality and quantity of family based care for them.
+The eighteen-month ALFACA II project started in February 2018 and aimed to improve reception and care for unaccompanied children by structurally increasing the quality and quantity of family based care for them.

-ALFACA II will be carried out by Nidos (the Netherlands) and partners Minor N’dako, Pleegzorg Vlaams-Brabant en Brussel and Mentor-Escale (all Belgium), METAdrasi (Greece), Amici dei Bambini (Italy), Centre for missing and exploited children (Croatia) and Hope for Children CRC Policy Center (Cyprus).
+ALFACA II was carried out by Nidos (the Netherlands) and partners Minor N’dako, Pleegzorg Vlaams-Brabant en Brussel and Mentor-Escale (all Belgium), METAdrasi (Greece), Amici dei Bambini (Italy), Center for Missing and Exploited Children (Croatia) and Hope for Children CRC Policy Center (Cyprus).

 The project collected and spread practical knowledge about the state of the art on providing family based care for unaccompanied children in the participating countries Belgium, Croatia, Cyprus, Greece and Italy.
 It intented to improve family based care where it was already (scattered) practice and provided the possibility to set it up as a reasonable alternative to institutional care where it hardly exists, but opportunities and will for development are there.

 Situational analyses (through expert meetings and research) have been carried out in order to collect practical knowledge about the state of the art on family based care in the partner countries.
 These provided input for the drafting of country reports.
 Every country report contains a SWOT analysis, recommendations and actions plans.
 The recommendations are focused on the next steps to take in order to reach a sustainable system.
 You can find the reports below under “Reports and publications”.

 Recommendations on European level

 From these reports, the partners extracted the common threads to provide recommendations on a European level.
 You can find this report titled “ALFACA II Sustainable reception for unaccompanied children” below.